Why Potty Training Your Puppy Is Not Working

 You’re taking your puppy out to pee all the time but they’re still having accidents in the house All.
 The.
 Time!
 What gives?

-If you’re struggling with your puppy’s potty training, the most likely culprit is that you’re giving your puppy way too much freedom in the house.
-If you want your potty training to be successful, follow these three simple steps instead…
+If you’re struggling with your puppy’s potty training, the most likely culprit is that you’re giving your puppy way too much freedom.
+If you want your potty training to be successful, follow these simple steps instead…

 Supervise your puppy when they’re loose

-When your puppy has free time in your house, this time must be supervised, and supervised does not mean you’re scrolling through social media while your puppy wanders off and pees on the floor.
+When your puppy has free time in your house, they must be supervised.
+This does not mean you’re scrolling through social media while your puppy wanders off and pees on the floor.
 Supervised means that your eyes are on your puppy, watching for any signs that they may need to potty.
-Signs like
+Signs like…

 • Suddenly stopping in the middle of play to sniff the floor